EBISPOT/BioSolr/README.md

 >: cp plugins/solr-ontology-update-processor-0.5.jar solr-conf/documents/lib/
 ```

+You can find the code of this plugin under the `ontology/ontology-annotator` directory.

 We've installed our plugin, but we need to do a bit of reconfiguration to make Solr use it.